Quizzes Best Practices

 To learn more, please see the Canvas community page.

-- Create a Quiz for practice to allow the student to try out the tool and work on any bugs before the actual exam.
+• Create a Classic Quiz for practice or a New Quiz with no points (steps 2, 5, and 6): to allow the student to try out the tool and work on any bugs before the actual exam.
 Learn more about quiz types.

-- Before the quiz is available, set the Grading Policy to Manual.
-This is helpful when you are grading essay questions and you want to hold ALL the quiz grades until you are done.
+• Before the quiz is available, set the Gradebook: Grading Policy to Manual.
+This is helpful when you are grading essay questions, and you want to hold ALL the quiz grades until you are done.

-- Set the quiz to show one question at a time.
+• Set the quiz to show one question at a time (Classic Quiz / New Quiz).

-- Use Question Banks, to randomize questions for each student.
+• Use Question Banks: Classic / Item Banks: New to randomize questions for each student.
 The more question options, the higher ability to provide a different quiz for each student.

 Secure Settings for Quizzes and Grades